 News from the Indico World

-It’s with great pleasure that we announce the deployment of Indico 3.0 at CERN and thus a major step towards a public release.
+It’s with great pleasure that we announce Indico 3.0.
 It is a very important milestone in the history of the Project.
 Two ground-breaking developments happened during these last months, one of them very visible, while the other one not directly noticeable but nonetheless of vital importance.
 But lets get to it!